Scott Bennie

-Scott Bennie was a freelance game designer.
+Robert Scott Bennie (June 24, 1960 – March 28, 2022) was a Canadian game designer.

 Early life

-Scott Bennie was born in Abbotsford, British Columbia, son of teachers James and Alice Bennie, and younger brother of Vancouver radio announcer/producer Jim Bennie.
-Scott graduated from Abbotsford Senior High School, where he competed on the high school Reach For the Top team, and wrestling team, served on the student council, and was class president.
+Scott Bennie was born on June 24, 1960 in Abbotsford, British Columbia, Canada.
+He was the son of teachers Jim and Alice Bennie.
+He attened Alexander Elementary, then Abbotsford Junior.
+He graduated from Abbotsford Senior in 1977, where he competed on the high school Reach For the Top team, and wrestling team, and was president of the student council.

-Games career

-Scott became interested in role playing games during his senior high school years, having been introduced to them at VCON in Vancouver in 1977.
+Bennie became interested in role-playing games during his senior high school years, having been introduced to them at VCON in Vancouver in 1977.
 He submitted articles to Dragon, made his first sale in 1981, and became a freelancer for TSR, Inc.

-In 1981, Scott encountered a game called Champions, which a friend brought back from Pacific Origins, where it debuted.
+In 1981, Bennie encountered a game called Champions, which a friend brought back from Pacific Origins, where it debuted.
 He fell in love with it immediately.
-Scott reviewed Champions in Dragon, and eventually freelanced for Hero Games.
-Eventually he published his long-running Gestalt (Hero Games) campaign as a sourcebook for Blackwyrm Games.
+He reviewed Champions in Dragon, and eventually freelanced for Hero Games.
+He published his long-running Gestalt (Hero Games) campaign as a sourcebook for Blackwyrm Games.

-In 1986, Scott graduated with a Bachelor's degree in Secondary Education from the University of British Columbia.
-He was hired in the electronic game industry at Interplay Productions in 1990.
+In 1986, Bennie graduated with a Bachelor's degree in secondary education from the University of British Columbia.